Biden vows to back Afghan leaders as U.S. pullout accelerates

 President Biden hosted Afghanistan‘s president and top peace negotiator at the White House Friday, vowing to maintain U.S. support for the embattled Kabul government even as the last American and NATO troops leave and fears mount of a major Taliban offensive.

-Administration officials insisted Washington will remain “deeply invested” in Afghanistan during the visit by Afghan President Ashraf Ghani and Abdullah Abdullah, who chairs Afghanistan‘s High Council for National Reconciliation and is heading stalled attempts to negotiate a long-term power-sharing agreement with the Taliban insurgency.
+“The partnership between Afghanistan and the United States is not ending.
+It’s going to be sustained,” Mr. Biden said upon receiving Afghan President Ashraf Ghani and Abdullah Abdullah, who chairs Afghanistan’s High Council for National Reconciliation and is heading stalled attempts to negotiate a long-term power sharing agreement with the Taliban insurgency.

-“Even as we are withdrawing our forces from Afghanistan, we are not disengaging,” Secretary of State Antony Blinken told reporters while traveling Friday in Paris.
-He added the administration is “working very hard” to maintain economic, diplomatic and humanitarian aid to Kabul, as well as “assistance to the Afghan security forces.”

-Defense Secretary Lloyd Austin echoed that message while hosting Mr. Ghani and Mr. Abdullah at the Pentagon Friday ahead of their arrival at the White House.
-“Let me reaffirm America’s commitment to an enduring partnership with Afghanistan, especially our strong defense relationship,” Mr. Austin said.
+“Our troops may be leaving but our support for Afghanistan is not ending in terms of support and maintenance of helping maintain their military as well as economic and political support,” Mr. Biden said.

+Mr. Ghani expressed gratitude, saying he and Mr. Abdullah had traveled together to Washington in a show of unified “respect” and “support” for the Biden administration’s decision to withdraw U.S. combat troops.
+The Afghan president also said he wanted to “pay tribute to the 2,448 Americans who paid the ultimate sacrifice” during the 20-year U.S.-led military campaign in Afghanistan.

+“Over a million American veterans,” Mr. Ghani said, “have served with honor and dignity for your security and our freedom.
+The United States has not spared any effort in blood or treasure during these years.
+As a grateful nation I want to acknowledge that and ask you, thank the Gold Star families” of Afghan war veterans.

-The Ghani-Abdullah visit to Washington comes at a moment of rising concern over territorial gains being made by the Taliban as the militants rush to fill a security vacuum being left by the U.S. and NATO troop pullout after two decades of war.
+The sober moment came at the start of the delicate three-way meeting in the Oval Office on Friday evening — a meeting that coincided with rising concern over territorial gains being made by the Taliban as the militants rush to fill a security vacuum being left by the U.S. and NATO troop pullout after two decades of war.

 Mr. Biden imposed a Sept.
 11 deadline for the withdrawal — the 20th anniversary of the 9/11 terrorist attacks that were plotted by al Qaeda operatives who had been given safe-haven by the Taliban.
 U.S. officials say the troop pullout actually is on track to be completed much earlier — despite growing signs that Afghan security forces are ill-equipped to fend off a highly motivated and emboldened Taliban army.